RichardMidnight/pi-safe/README.md

 v1.2.3 Cleaned up more code.
 Fixed bug in available-space on network-shares which halted backup.

 v1.2.4 Cleaned up more code.
 Backup with -y bypasses check_for_updates.

+v1.2.5 Improved support for Manjaro, Arch and Fedora.

  # Tips